University of Lethbridge: History

 Established by a provincial Order in Council as Alberta's third university during a period of rapid population growth in the province.
 The University of Lethbridge welcomed 650 students when it first opened its doors in 1967 on the Lethbridge Junior College campus.
 With the completion of University Hall in 1971, the university moved permanently to west Lethbridge with enrolment growing to over 1,200 students.
 The current location of the university was chosen only after an intense community debate with the provincial government which wanted the university to be located in east Lethbridge.
 After the university's first convocation on May 18, 1968, more than 500 students, faculty and community members held a protest march in support of having the university located in west Lethbridge.
 Soon after, the government decided west Lethbridge would be the university's permanent location.

-In January 1984, on a Monday morning, a Beetle car was spotted on top of University Hall.
-This lead to a 33-year old mystery.
+In January 1984, on a Monday morning, a Volkswagen Beetle car was spotted on top of University Hall.
+This led to a 33-year mystery.

 University Hall was designed by the renowned architect Arthur Erickson and sits within the coulees above the Oldman River.
 University Hall was selected as one of four buildings to appear on a Canadian postage stamp celebrating the 100th anniversary of the Royal Architectural Institute of Canada (RAIC).

 On February 10, 2022, the University of Lethbridge Faculty Association began its first ever legal strike action over issues such as working conditions, collegial governance, and equitable pay and benefits.
 The strike concluded on March 23, with the Faculty Association voting 91% in favour of a new collective agreement with the university lasting through June 2024.